vozhyk-/emacs/README.md

 - character displaying
   - ascii characters can be displayed.
-  - unknown about Japanese characters.
+  - Japanese characters can be displayed.
   - characters already displayed are not cleared.
   - You need to resize the window to get correct faces.
   - mode-line is normal face...

 - keyboard
-  - You can type, and the character is displayed.
+  - You can type characters, and they are displayed.
   - C-x C-f works.

 - frame
-  - You can resize it by dragging window frames.
+  - resizable by dragging window borders.
   - no scrollbar
   - no toolbar
   - no menubar
-  - no fringe
+  - fringes are displayed, but face is not correct.
-  - C-x 5 2, I don't know.
+  - C-x 5 2 doesn't work.
   - fullscreen not supported.

 - command line options
   - `-fn`, `-bg`, and `-fg` are available.

+- On pure gtk+-3 with X11
+  - maybe doesn't work.

 - other features
   - so many features not supported.